Investing for better returns

 - Housebuilders - falling volumes and prices driven by lower migration into the UK and less overseas demand from EU.
 In addition, softer wage growth and labour shortages would also likely impact on demand due to affordability constraints

-- UK property - although a weaker Sterling would typically be supportive for overseas demand, the effect of this is expected to be relatively insignificant
+- UK property - although a weaker Pounds (GBP) would typically be supportive for overseas demand, the effect of this is expected to be relatively insignificant

 Citi Analysts remain overweight in corporate credit and underweight in sovereign bonds.